 Who we are and what we do

-South Lakeland is situated in the south of Cumbria and encompasses a vast section of the beautiful southern Lake District, one of Britain’s most spectacular and most visited tourism destinations.
+South Lakeland is situated in the south of Cumbria and encompasses a vast section of the beautiful southern Lake District.
+It is one of Britain’s most spectacular and most visited tourism destinations.

-South Lakeland District Council or SLDC was formed after local government reorganisation in 1974 and its vision is to make the district the best place to live, work and visit.
+South Lakeland District Council (SLDC) was formed after local government reorganisation in 1974.
+Our vision is to make the district the best place to live, work and visit.

-South Lakeland itself covers a total area of 600 square miles of pretty villages, lakes, rivers, mountains, and includes some of Cumbria’s most attractive towns like Arnside, Bowness-on-Windermere, Broughton-in-Furness, Windermere, Coniston, Ambleside, Grange-over-Sands, Kirkby Lonsdale and Sedbergh.
+South Lakeland covers an area of 600 square miles.
+It includes of pretty villages, lakes, rivers, mountains, and some of Cumbria’s most attractive towns like Arnside, Bowness-on-Windermere, Broughton-in-Furness, Windermere, Coniston, Ambleside, Grange-over-Sands, Kirkby Lonsdale and Sedbergh.

-As a popular tourism area it attracts in the region of eight million visitors a year wanting to enjoy the Lake District for outdoor pursuits like walking, cycling, climbing, sailing and canoeing as well as being home to many well established restaurants, shops, country pubs, cinemas and some of England’s leading tourist attractions, hotels, B&Bs and self catering cottages.
+As a popular tourism area it attracts around eight million visitors a year.
+Visitors enjoy the Lake District for outdoor pursuits like walking, cycling, climbing, sailing and canoeing.
+It is home to many well established restaurants, shops, country pubs, cinemas.
+Some of England’s leading tourist attractions, hotels, B&Bs and self catering cottages are here.

 We employ around 420 people and the district itself has a population of 103,700, which is boosted during the tourism season by domestic and international visitors.
-The council sets an annual budget of around £13 million every year.
+SLDC sets an annual budget of around £13 million every year.

 Our vision is: “By involving people and creating opportunities we will make South Lakeland the best place to live, work and visit,”